 The Hospital Homebound grade may be used alone or in combination with other grades at school, dependent on the start date of instruction in the Hospital Homebound program.

 Is there any cost to parents?

-Are Hospital/Homebound services available for students who are emotionally ill?
+Are Hospital/Homebound services available for students with a diagnosed psychiatric condition?